danielweiv/it-ebooks-dl/README.md

   * `g_json_save` - File to save the parsed json data to
   * `g_num_parse_threads` - Number of threads for the parser to use
   * `g_num_dl_threads` - Number of threads for the downloader to use
+  * `g_num_retry' - Number of retries when failded to download the book

 Use
 ---